ministryofjustice/security-guidance/docs/using-lastpass.md

 MoJ LastPass accounts can be requested by anyone in MoJ Digital and Technology.

-At the moment, rollout is limited to technical service or operation teams that have a need for shared passwords.
+At the moment, rollout is limited to technical service or operations teams that have a need for shared passwords.

 ## How to get it